awwad/uptane/README.md

 >>> dp.update_cycle()
 ```

-Now, when the Primary runs dp.update_cycle(), it'll play the Defended banner and sound, as it's able to discard the manipulated file without even sending it to the Secondary.
+Now, when the Primary runs dp.update_cycle(), it'll play the Defended banner and sound clip, as it's able to
+discard the manipulated file without even sending it to the Secondary.

-If you want to resume toying with the repositories, you can then run the script to put the repository back in a normal state (undoing what the attack did) by running this in the Director window:
+If you want to resume toying with the repositories, you can run a script to put the repository back in a
+normal state (undoing what the attack did) by running the following in the Director window:
 ```python
 >>> dd.recover_mitm(vin, new_target_fname)
 ```